Kicking off the project

 The examiner will look at these parts:

-- The reflections the student presents from the pre-work step to his/her final solution
+- The reflections that the student presents from the pre-work step to his/her final solution